Tinkerforge/doc/en/source/Hardware/Bricklets/Piezo_Speaker_V2.rst

 it will sweep through a frequency range with configurable range, step size and duration.

-The Piezo Speaker Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Below you can find an audio file with samples of different sounds and alarams that have been generated with a Piezo Speaker Bricklet 2.0: